Wadsworth High School Alumni Association History

 The first officers were Lori Hanna McIlvaine ’04, Chair; Jennifer Gill Frisby ’85, Vice-Chair;

 The original website was designed/created/maintained by Scott Wolf (WHS Class of 1965) in 2008.
-The current website was created by Kyle Fuson, Jaret Martin, and Nick Ludowese, all members of the WHS class of 2016.
+The iteration was created by Kyle Fuson, Jaret Martin, and Nick Ludowese, all members of the WHS class of 2016.
+The current website was created by Alex Coiner and Carson Sherrill, both members of the WHS class of 2018.

 [Ed.
 Note: Portions of this abridged history are excerpted from the original research conducted by Eleanor Iler Shapiro, a Wadsworth English teacher, who directed her English classes of 1936 to undertake the project as a class assignment.
 It was first published in Center to City in 1937.
 All references made following 1937 are from documents from the Wadsworth Board of Education, the Wadsworth Banner Press, the Wadsworth New-Banner, research conducted by Charles Aukerman (former Editor of Sun Newpapers), Sandra Hall (Wadsworth Public Schools) and research undertaken by Caesar Carrino.]